primevprotocol/docs-builder-boost/src/routes/docs/[...2]Providers/[...4]Registeringoncontract/+page.md

 ## Specify Builder Parameters and Register

-In the `updateBuilder` method there are 2 fields to specify:
+In the `updateBuilder` method there are two fields to specify:

 - `_minimalStake`: minimal amount of ETH for a user to deposit to in order to authorize a connection.
 We suggest 0.1 ETH as a minimum.
 - `_minimalSubscriptionPeriod`: minimal subscription period in blocks.
-We suggest 216000 blocks, which is about 30 days worth.
+We suggest 216,000 blocks, which is about 30 days worth.
 If the user deposits more than the minimum amount, the subscription period will be extended in a linear fashion.

 After all the required fields are specified, press the **Write** button and sign the transaction using your Web3 provider.
 Once the transaction is confirmed, users can start connecting to a provider.
 Make sure you run the builder-boost instance before registering a new provider.